-Elephants greeting in Etosha NP, Namibia.
+Elephants greeting, on safari in Etosha NP, Namibia.

 Big Game on foot: South Luangwa National Park, Zambia

 A huge country with 18 massive game parks and wide variety of animals, but underdeveloped as yet.

 The South Luangwa National Park specialises in walking safaris where you see animals and events that would be impossible from a 4WD, but also the big five – elephants, lions, etc. and lots of birds.
 Not a lot of cultural activities available.